JohnXLivingston/xmppjs-chat-bot/README.md

 If you are using this bot, you can [open a discussion on github](https://github.com/JohnXLivingston/xmppjs-chat-bot/discussions), to let me know you are using it.
 So I can try to not break your usages.

+This bot was originally created to be part of the [Peertube livechat](https://github.com/JohnXLivingston/peertube-plugin-livechat/) project.

 ## Cli

 You can run the bot using the CLI: